Impact of EU membership on Ireland

 - Being an EU Member State has helped protect the Irish language.
 Knowledge of Irish is taken into account for the purposes of recruitment to the EU institutions and EU regulations are all translated into our native language.

 - Being part of the EU has made a real difference to Irish people’s lives at a local level.
-Click here to find out what the EU has done for your county.
+Click here and here to read just some of the stories of how Ireland benefits from EU membership.
+You can also find out what the EU is doing for your county by clicking here.